coryodaniel/klepto/README.md

     resource[:tweets].each do |tweet|
       Tweet.create(tweet)
     end
-  end
+  end #=> Profit!
 }

-#An array of hashes is returned, store those bad boys you heart throb!
+# An array of hashes is returned, so if you wanted to do something else
+# you could do it here...
 @structures.each do |structure|
+  pp structure
-  TwitterClone.create(structure) #=> Profit!
+  TwitterClone.create(structure)
 end
 ```